creative-sizzle/wn-redirect-plugin/README.md

 ## Contribution

-Please feel free to [contribute](https://github.com/vdlp/oc-redirect-plugin) to this awesome plugin.
+Please feel free to [contribute](https://github.com/creative-sizzle/wn-redirect-plugin) to this awesome plugin.

-## Questions?
-Need help?

-If you have any question about how to use this plugin, please don't hesitate to contact us at octobercms@vdlp.nl.
-We're happy to help you.
-You can also visit the support forum and drop your questions/issues there.

----

-> If you love this quality plugin as much as we do, please [**rate our plugin**](http://octobercms.com/plugin/vdlp-redirect).

----